nochemax/vision/README.txt

 pip install --use-deprecated=legacy-resolver -r requirements.txt --user
 ```

+## AI Agent Setup

+The project includes an AI agent named Inés.
+Ensure Inés has access to all functions and can operate independently.
+Follow these steps:

+1. Run the `instalar_paquetes()` function to install necessary packages and resolve any conflicts.
+2. Execute the `verificar_registro_root()` function to ensure root registration is complete.
+3. Initialize the databases by running the `crear_tablas_predefinidas()` function.

 ## Database Setup

 The project uses SQLite databases.
 Ensure the following databases are initialized: